Do you realize that when you get on your knees to pray that you are actually going into battle? Ephesians 6:12 tells us:

 After being saved by God and His grace, we are to soldier on in this world for Him.
-As we have seen most recently in our ongoing study of Philippians during our House and Senate Bible studies, Paul reserves the term soldier as the highest moniker of distinction which he uses to describe another believer.
-In the ascensive progression of Philippians 2:25, Paul states regarding his beloved friend Epaphroditus: my brother, and fellow-worker and fellow-soldier.
-This climactic title in Paul’s way of thinking is to call him a fellow-soldier for the sake of the gospel.
-There are brothers and fellow-workers in ministry, but there are few he deems as a fellow-soldier.
+In the book of Philippians, Paul reserves the term soldier as the highest moniker of distinction which he uses to describe another believer.
+In the ascensive progression of Philippians 2:25, Paul states regarding his beloved friend Epaphroditus: my brother, and fellow worker and fellow soldier.
+This climactic title in Paul’s way of thinking is to call him a fellow soldier for the sake of the gospel.
+There are brothers and fellow workers in ministry, but there are few he deems as a fellow soldier.

 All that in mind, note how this section of Ephesians begins (verse 6:10–13):

 There is one more basic ingredient found in the context of Ephesians 6 that every mature believer must possess for effective spiritual warfare: A profound, biblically informed understanding of and commitment to prayer!
-Your skills here are so important to your overall value as a fellow-soldier!
+Your skills here are so important to your overall value as a fellow solider!